-Practitioners performing PSR involving these circumstances in the Table in S.7 of O. Reg.
-851: 1 ('flammable liquids'), 4 ('process that involves risk of ignition or explosion') and 5 ('dust collectors'), often find themselves invited to include area classification in their scope of work.
+Practitioners performing a PSR involving these circumstances in the Table in S.7 of O. Reg.
+851: 1 ('flammable liquids'), 4 ('process that involves risk of ignition or explosion') and 5 ('dust collectors') often find themselves invited to include area classification in their scope of work.

 Formal training and experience are necessary for engineers performing area classifications.
 CSA C22.1 Appendix L contains helpful recommendations on what level of training and experience those engineers should have.
-Practitioners are well-positioned to provide area classification services because of their education, willingness to research applicable Standards, Code of Ethics, and professionalism.
-No particular field of engineering is a prerequisite for this service as noted in CSA C22.1 Appendix L(5), although an understanding of basic chemistry and thermodynamics is essential.
+Practitioners are well-positioned to provide area classification services because of their education, willingness to research applicable standards, Code of Ethics and professionalism.
+No particular engineering field is a prerequisite for this service, as noted in CSA C22.1 Appendix L(5), though an understanding of basic chemistry and thermodynamics is essential.

-When performing area classification, either separately or together with a PSR involving one of the three circumstances noted earlier, a background in Fire Code reviews is essential because issues related to storage, dispensing, ventilation, bonding & grounding, explosion protection, and other control measures are almost always encountered by the practitioner performing the area classification.
-Indeed, the practitioner must be diligent in informing the client whether or not their scope of work (under area classification) will include a broader review against the Fire Code and fire/explosion prevention standards.
+When performing area classification, either separately or together with a PSR involving one of the three circumstances noted earlier, a background in Ontario Fire Code reviews is essential because issues related to storage, dispensing, ventilation, bonding and grounding, explosion protection and other control measures are almost always encountered by the practitioner performing the area classification.
+Indeed, the practitioner must be diligent in informing the client whether or not their scope of work (under area classification) will include a broader review against the Ontario Fire Code and fire/explosion prevention standards.

-The practitioner performing the area classification should have a thorough understanding of the relevant Standards, such as but not limited to:
+The practitioner performing the area classification should have a thorough understanding of the relevant standards, such as but not limited to:

-- CSA C22.1 (Canadian Electrical Code) sections 18, 20 and appendices F, H, and J,
+- CSA C22.1 (Canadian Electrical Code) sections 18, 20 and appendices F, H and J;

-- IEC 60079-10-1&-2,
+- IEC 60079-10-1&-2;

-- NFPA 497,
+- NFPA 497:

-- NFPA 499,
+- NFPA 499;

-- API RP505,
+- API RP505:

-- FM Global Data Sheet 5-1
+- FM Global Data Sheet 5-1;

+- Ontario Fire Code; and

+- National Fire Code of Canada.

-Practitioners must be cautious to ensure that the client understands that the practitioner is not authorized to approve an electrical installation in accordance with the Electrical Code.
-A relationship has developed over time, and will likely remain in effect, where electrical inspection agencies call on a company to provide their own hazardous location area classification drawings by commissioning a professional engineer; and the practitioner, in turn, advises the company to seek an electrical inspection based on those drawings.
+Practitioners should be cautious to ensure that the client understands that the practitioner is not authorized to approve an electrical installation in accordance with the Ontario Electrical Safety Code.
+A relationship has developed over time and will likely remain in effect, where electrical inspection agencies call on a company to provide their own hazardous location area classification drawings by commissioning a professional engineer.
+The practitioner, in turn, advises the company to seek an electrical inspection based on those drawings.